tfausak/tfausak.github.io/_posts/2015-05-21-scraping-websites-with-haskell.md

 getMultiverseIds = getArgs
 ```

-- building the url is also easy
+Up next is building the URL.
-- we'll use string concatenation
+It is pretty easy,
-- unfortunately string interpolation is hard in haskell
+but the lack of string interpolation makes it a little annoying.
-- if you wanted to go all out, you could build a URI
+We could build an actual URI,
-- we don't need that level of safety here
+but we don't need that level of safety.

 ``` hs
 buildUrl :: String -> String